 How is this implemented?

-- with strict mode, you need to attach variables to the window object to make them global
+- you need to attach variables to the window object to make them global

 - DOM access containment – you cannot traverse a DOM from a different namespace to prevent anti-pattern